This page has everything that I’m working on, but that hasn’t yet been documented on the site.

 - All-in-one boards for the PSP 2000 and 3000.
 Right now there are lots of unknowns.

 - I’ve started testing, and there is one major issue that needs to be resolved.
 There is far less available space in the 2000 and 3000 PSPs, and this means that the LCD controller will probably have to be integrated or the LCD needs to be driven using GPIO.
-I’m working on a new version of the PSPi 1000 while I’m doing the 2000 and 3000 research and design.
+I’m working on a new version of the PSPi 1000 with a GPIO-driven LCD while I’m doing the 2000 and 3000 research and design.

 - I’m going to start on some different projects.
 These might be Raspberry Pi or Arduino centered, but they won’t be related to gaming.